Aditya061197/Java-Programming-Solving-Problems-with-Software/README.md

 <hr>

-I am still learning the course.
-I will keep uploading the code as I finish each week and will also put up a link to the certificate upon completion.
-Hope this helps, thank you!
+I completed this course within five days, owing to the extra time I have due to the lockdown.
+The link to the certificate is <a href="https://coursera.org/share/119b568a399d76cae31d772015f4cbc8">here</a>.
+This was a great course for introductory level programming and I recommend everyone to enrol in it.
+Hope this helps, thanks!